 Continue reading “A Review of Blast Motion Baseball and Its Swing Metrics”

 For eons hitting coaches have focused on mechanics, bat position, elbow position, among other topics related to hitting.
 As technology has weaved its way into many aspects of the game, it’s now apparent that there are two fundamental topics on baseball swing that are essential in developing a player’s ultimate potential at the plate: Continue reading “Two Fundamental Topics on the Baseball Swing”

-Today, we’re going to review the Attack Angle and the important role it plays in the swing path.
+Today, we’re going to review the Attack Angle n baseball and the important role it plays in the swing path.
 While everyone is focused on the Launch Angle, it often seems like Attack Angle is playing second fiddle.
 Sometimes, the hardest part about Data Analytics is accepting what it tells you.
 This article isn’t about what’s right or what’s wrong, or whether rotational is better than linear hitting (even though it is… Lol!).
-Thanks to Rapsodo (post-contact) and Blast Motion (pre-contact) we can now sync up the results of a “hit” and reach some decent conclusions… Continue reading “Attack Angles, the Often Ignored Step-Child in Baseball”
+Thanks to Rapsodo (post-contact) and Blast Motion (pre-contact) we can now sync up the results of a “hit” and reach some decent conclusions… Continue reading “Attack Angle, Baseball’s Step-Child Metric”

 As many of you know, we recently made additional investments in our hitting business by adding a Rapsodo camera system and a Diamond Kinetics SwingTracker.
 The combination of these pieces of equipment will allow us to substantially improve how we evaluate baseball hitting mechanics and train our players by: Continue reading “Assessing Baseball Hitting Mechanics with New Tech”